Project for SI 482 - Interaction Design Studio focusing on UX/UI Design, Iterative Prototyping, and User Testing

 Behind every great project is an even greater team.

 This project was a great learning experience.
-Being able to guide an app’s development from a problem statement, through a collection of solution possibilities, into a functioning digital prototype was a rewarding experience.
-Seeing how we were able to identify design issues and make successful adjustments along the way solidified my belief that good design is the result of an iterative process.
+Guiding an app’s development from a problem statement, through a collection of solution possibilities, into a functioning digital prototype was a rewarding experience.
+Seeing how we were able to identify design issues and make adjustments along the way solidified my belief that good design is the result of an iterative process.
 Doing all of this with a team of talented designers made the experience all the more enjoyable.

 All rights reserved. © 2019 John Falcone.